|

 is just a medieval attempt by the Church to repress homosexuality.

-es, Gods creation is
+es, God’s creation is good.

 For You love